thomashashi/thomas_cc_demo/terraform/aws/README.md

 ## Overview

-This terraform code will spin up a simple three-tier web application that illustrates the differences in tiers using Consul for service discovery only (web_client to listings), and other tiers that use Service Discovery and Consul Connect (web_client to products).
+This terraform code will spin up a simple three-tier web application that illustrates the differences in tiers using Consul for service discovery only (listing to mongodb, and product to mongodb), and other tiers that use Service Discovery and Consul Connect (web_client to products, and web_client to listing).

 > Previous versions of this demo used seperate demo environments to demonstrate Service Discovery ("noconnect" mode) and Consul Connect ("connect" mode).
 These two environments have been combined into one environment that incorporates one connection via Service Discovery and the others via Consul Connect.
 These instructions are specific to this new environment.